Star-Studded Musical Nights in New York

 We’ll send you a detailed packing list well before departure so you know what you’ll need.
 We provide the rest: an engaging daily itinerary, expert trip management and access to people and places that will thrill and delight you.

 Yes!
 Tips to restaurant staff are all included in the trip price.
-Your Trip Expert and Tour Manager however, will not accept tips.
+Your Trip Expert and Travel Director however, will not accept tips.

 Wine is included in the trip price for all group meals.
 Any additional alcoholic beverages are not included in the program price.